 - 1.1.
-Proof of Identity: All owners and key personnel must provide three separate forms of proof of identity. - One certified proof of personal identity, such as a copy of a current Passport or phot driving licence. - Two certified proofs of current address, such as utility bill, bank or Mortgage statement, or official letter e.g. from HMRC in your name; OR, a letter from a Landlord confirming your Tenancy agreement.
+Proof of Identity: All owners and key personnel must provide two separate forms of proof of identity. - copy proof of your personal identity, such as a copy of a current Passport or phot driving licence. - proof of your current address, such as utility bill, bank statement, or official letter e.g. from HMRC in your name; OR, a letter from a Landlord confirming your Tenancy agreement.
 No older than three months.